 1865 – Faster web presses

 William Bullock perfects Hoe’s rotary press.
 His press doesn’t print on sheets but is fed by a roll of paper that is printed on both sides.
 The press then folds the paper and cuts sheets at a speed of up to 12,000 sheets an hour.
 Bullock dies during an operation to amputate his leg that accidentally got crushed in one of his presses.

 1867 – Agfa is founded

 Agfa, the Aktiengesellschaft fur Anilinfabrikation, is founded in Rummelsburg, Germany.
-Originally the company focusses on producing color dyes but it will gradually become one of the leading manufacturers of film and printing plates.
+Originally the company focusses on producing color dyes but it will gradually become one of the leading manufacturers of film, printing plates, and large-format printers.

 1874 – Production of corrugated board